AndreAntunovic/DynamicUserGrouping5G/README.md

 Since a paper is currently in work for this project, the full ReadMe will not be published until after publication.

 # Dynamic Sectorization in Multi-Panel Massive MIMO Systems
-- Dynamic user grouping in multi-panel massive MIMO scenario for 5G networks.
+- Dynamic user grouping in multi-panel massive MIMO scenario for 5G/ Beyond 5G networks.

 ## Scenario